I had a client ask me this week, “How much water should my dog drink each day?”

-If you notice that your pet is drinking more or less then average, contact your Veterinarian.
+If you notice that your pet is drinking more or less than average, contact your Veterinarian.

-Dogs that spend a great deal of time outside will need more water then mentioned above.
+Dogs that spend a great deal of time outside will need more water than mentioned above.

 When you take your dog for a walk or a hike, bring additional water along for them to drink.
 Do not let them drink from standing water or water with algae in it – it could have life-threatening bacteria in it.

-If you are concerned that your pet is not drinking enough water, considering adding some to their kibble at mealtime.
+If you are concerned that your pet is not drinking enough water, consider adding some to their kibble at mealtime.